kaiyuyue/nxtp/docs/README.md

 We provide a script [src/onnx_engine.py](../src/onnx_engine.py) to export the model to ONNX format.
 The script is naive and plain to demonstrate the process of exporting our model to ONNX format.
-For more advanced features, please refer to the [pytorch/onnx](https://pytorch.org/docs/stable/onnx.html) and [microsoft/onnxruntime](https://github.com/microsoft/onnxruntime/blob/main/onnxruntime/python/tools/transformers/models/llama/README.md).
+For more advanced features, please refer to the [pytorch/onnx](https://pytorch.org/docs/stable/onnx.html) and [microsoft/onnxruntime on LLaMA/Mistral](https://github.com/microsoft/onnxruntime/blob/main/onnxruntime/python/tools/transformers/models/llama/README.md).

 PyTorch version should be `>= 2.1` and other dependencies should be installed automatically sticking to the torch version, such as `onnx`, `onnxruntime`, and others.